 - Add 2 tablespoons of the macerated nectarines and cherries including some of the sugary juices to each jar.

 - Place another shortcake round on top of the cream, top with 2 more tablespoons of fruit and juices.
-Finish the top of the trifle with a generous dollop (or squirt) of whipped cream.
+Finish the top of the trifle with a generous dollop of whipped cream.
 Add a cherry to the top of each trifle!

 Notes

-- Make-ahead options: the trifles should be assembled no more than an hour before serving, but here are three things you can do ahead of time: you can bake the shortcake rounds up to three days in advance.
+- Make-ahead options: the desserts should be assembled no more than an hour before serving, but here are three things you can do ahead of time: you can bake the shortcake rounds up to three days in advance.
 If you are making your own whipped cream you can do this a day in advance.
-You can also pit and slice the cherries and nectarines the day before you plan to serve the trifles.
+You can also pit and slice the cherries and nectarines the day before you plan to serve the desserts.
 Keep the sliced fruits covered in the fridge until you need them.

 Comments